-In keeping with school division policy, all students, staff and visitors are not permitted to smoke on school grounds.
+In keeping with school division policy, students, staff and visitors are not permitted to smoke on school grounds.
 Students who smoke will be directed to do so on the public sidewalk on the east side of the building before school, at lunch or after school.
-Smoking is not allowed in this area during regular class times.
 Consequences for not adhering to this policy are outlined in the school's discipline statement.